 - Fair and unfair versions of the SynchronousQueue class, implemented with our dual data structure methodology.
-Java source code; to appear in the Java 6 standard library.
+Java source code; added to the standard library as of Java 6.

 - The Reconfigurable Software Transactional Memory System.
 Fast, nonblocking memory transactions for C++ pthreads programs.

 - Generic dual structures and fast dual queues.
-From "Generality and Speed in Nonblocking Dual Containers," to appear in ACM TOPC.
+From "Generality and Speed in Nonblocking Dual Containers," ACM TOPC, March 2017.